Categories

 on 9th May 1901) by a

-preferential secret ballot from the three
+transferable secret ballot from the three

 candidates that stood.
 The House of Commons in